80,000 people disappeared in Japan last year, but there is this job “specially helping them disappear” | International | CTWANT

 Naoki Iwabuchi shows his briefcase.
 (Photo/YouTube Channel South China Morning Post)

 Naoki Iwabuchi said that this is a job full of risks and dangers.
 He has to carry a black briefcase for self-defense with him.
 After opening it, there is a shield and a layer of armor inside; he also carries a retractable baton with him to protect himself.
 Naoki Iwabuchi emphasized that moving at night is very troublesome, because he always assumes that the worst will happen.
-He found that many women faced domestic violence that they could not escape 16 years ago, and decided to intervene to help them disappear.
-“Now about 90% of the customers are 10% are women, and 10% are men.”
+He found that many women faced domestic violence that they might not escape 16 years ago, and decided to intervene to help them disappear.
+“Now regarding 90% of the customers are 10% are women, and 10% are men.”
 The number of missing persons in Japan is three times that of before the pandemic.

-In fact, the “Los Angeles Times” reported as early as 2003 that the night escape fee was about US$2,000 to US$20,000 (approximately NT$60,000 to NT$600,000).
+In fact, the “Los Angeles Times” reported as early as 2003 that the night escape fee was regarding US$2,000 to US$20,000 (approximately NT$60,000 to NT$600,000).
 In some cases, helping a missing person may You have to pretend to be a window cleaner or a tatami dealer to avoid detection.

 According to a 2020 BBC report, once they are vaporized, it is easy to remain anonymous and hide in Japanese society.
 Sociologist Hiroki Nakamori said that because Japan attaches great importance to privacy, the missing can withdraw money from ATMs without being discovered.
 “The police will not intervene unless there is a crime or other accident.”
 You can only spend a lot of money to hire a private investigator, or wait slowly.